tomideadeoye/merislabs-official/reference.md

 ## GOAL OF FILE

-Document the interconnectedness of core files, utilities, feature components, and shared packages in the Orion codebase.
+Document the interconnectedness of core files, utilities, feature components, and lib packages in the Orion codebase.
 This map is intended to clarify dependencies, guide refactoring, and support rapid debugging and onboarding.

----
+## call this endpoint to see avialble endpoints in the python backend: curl http://localhost:8000/openapi.json | jq .

-## Current File Structure Pattern: A Pure Next.js Approach
+##Pure Next.js Approach

 The project's file structure is evolving towards a highly organized and modular "pure Next.js" application, emphasizing clarity, maintainability, and scalability.
 Here's the pattern we're adhering to: